VKostoulas/Medical_Image_Generation/README.md

 This project is heavily based on [nnU-Net](https://github.com/MIC-DKFZ/nnUNet) and [MONAI generative models](https://github.com/Project-MONAI/GenerativeModels).
-Given a dataset, nnU-Net automatically defines all the hyperparamaters that should be used for this dataset on a segmentation task.
-We simply transfer some of these hyperparameters to the task of training diffusion-latent diffusion models for medical image generation base on MONAI generative models, and add some additional techniques to automate the hyperparameter decision for each task.
+Given a dataset, nnU-Net automatically configures all the hyperparamaters that should be used for this dataset on a segmentation task.
+We simply transfer some of these hyperparameters to the task of training diffusion-latent diffusion models for medical image generation based on MONAI generative models, and add some additional techniques to automate the hyperparameter decision for each task.
 This project provides you with an easy way to enhance your nnU-Net based segmentation models: generate images (and labels) and use these to improve the performance of your segmentation model.